slu-dss/lesson-template/README.md

 ```r
 usethis::use_course("https://github.com/slu-dss/lesson-template/archive/master.zip")
 ```

+By using `usethis::use_course`, all of the lesson materials will be downloaded to your computer, automatically extracted, and saved to your desktop.
+You can then open the `.Rproj` file to get started.

 ## Contributor Code of Conduct
 Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree to abide by its terms.